proofeditnetics/ProofEditNetics/README.md

 ### Hi there 👋

+A focused professional with an interest in professional development and the application of new technologies to teaching, learning, as well as business process and management.
+English, IELTS/TOEFL instructor, and social sciences lecturer with 10 years' experience working in various educational settings.
+I have a genuine interest in students’ needs and aspirations and can adapt teaching materials and editing to the specific learning methods of every individual.
+My research and teaching interests include postcolonial and decolonial literature and identities, narrative performance, performative pragmatics, African literature, and Decolonial AI.

 <!--
 **proofeditnetics/proofeditnetics** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.